 A candidate for MAKOplasty® Total Hip Replacement may experience the following:

 - Pain while putting weight on the affected hip

-- Limping to lessen the weight-bearing pressure on the affected hip
+- Limping to relieve weight-bearing pressure on the affected hip

 - Hip pain or stiffness during walking or other impact activities